drewschmidt145/meet/README.md

 When: A change occurs in the events data.
 Then: The city-based event chart should update in real-time, reflecting the latest changes in the number of upcoming events in each city.

+### Serverless Functions

+This application will use serveless functions to allow users to collect the data of the events.
+This will use the API to collect data and transfer the resources to the user without need of actual storage of resources.
+This is very helpful due to not needing the storage or manually configuring the resources.
+This usually saves a lot of money that would be spent or time and effort for the developers.